 2.3 Highlight & circle key words in your questions

-Every question has key word(s) to help you answer accurately.
-Highlight the key words and take note of your tenses and spelling
+Every question has keyword (s) to help you answer accurately.
+Highlight the key words and take note of these important words or clues in each question.

 2.4 Highlight the key words/phrases or clues in your passage.

-Then number according to the question number.
+Then number the answers according to the question number.
 This will allow you to re-check your answers more easily at the end.
 This will also allow you to be sure that you have not missed out on any parts of the answer

 2.5 Check your answers